bcgsc/abyss/README.md

 	./configure CPPFLAGS=-I/usr/local/include

-If SQLite is installed in non-default directories, its location can be specified to `configure`:
+If the optional dependency SQLite is installed in non-default directories, its location can be specified to `configure`:

 	./configure --with-sqlite=/opt/sqlite3